Experiment using phones to interact with 3D models across monitors, projectors, and headsets.

 Context Switches Bad, Flow Good

-For VR to help people create and analyze 3D models, we need to minimize the context switch cost from our primary computer interface, the desktop, to a VR experience of our 3D work.
-Focus and flow are key to creative work.
-Tightening the design/feedback loop encourages design exploration, improves productivity, and keeps creators focused on the right problems.
+For VR to help people create and analyze 3D models, we need to minimize the context switch cost from the desktop to a VR experience of our 3D work.
+Tightening the design + feedback loop encourages:

 We need a seamless transition from making a change in our 3D modeling program to interacting with the result on a headset or projection system.
 Ideally we tweek our 3D model on the desktop, then simply look left at our 1 to 1 scale projection system or bring a strapless headset up to our eyes.

-This experiment puts an app on mobile phones so we can quickly start interacting with the projection system or review the 3D model with Google Cardboard.
+This software uses an app on mobile phones so we can quickly start interacting with the projection system or review the 3D model with Google Cardboard.

+Designers want to quickly see the full scale result of their 3D modeling.
 The desktop content creation application, be it Maya, Revit or Soldworks, is the single source of truth.
 Moving 3D models from the desktop to the VR system is painful, but there are supported workflows.
 Support for tweaking the 3D data in VR, and bringing it back into the authoring application is practically non-existent.
-So the VR system must emulate the keyboard/mouse and allow for editing of 3D model in the original authoring application.
-Folks can then load the tweaked 3D model in VR without putting down the VR interface.
+With mouse and keyboard emulation on via the VR controls, designers can modify the model in the original design application and try a 3D model in VR without putting down the VR interface.

-This experiment speeds up design/review loops by making the mobile phone a remote control for the desktop’s keyboard and mouse.
-So designers can make 3D model adjustments without leaving VR and incurring the desktop/VR context switch cost.
+This experiment speeds up design feedback loops by making the mobile phone a remote control for the desktop’s keyboard and mouse.
+Designers can make 3D model adjustments without leaving VR and incurring the desktop/VR context switch cost.

 Display and Tracking System

 The monitors and projectors act like windows on the virtual world.
 Arrays of screens, or using big projections can give a good sense of immersion without the friction of putting on a headset.
-Nice that you can collaborate face to face with someone too.
-The size and positions of the displays are calibrated with the mobile phone.
+It’s nice to collaborate face to face.
+Yhe mobile phone calibrates the size and positions of the displays.

 To interact with the 3D data in VR, the system has an app for mobile phones.
 The phone acts as a 6DOF virtual reality controller with the augmented reality tracking library Vuforia.